AritraRock/Stock-Monitor/README.md

 - You can search your desired stocks in the http://localhost:3000/dashboard and add to your watchlist

-- You can also check and manage your favorite stocks in the http://localhost:3000/watchlist and add to your watchlist
+- You can also check and manage your favorite stocks in the http://localhost:3000/watchlist